wdv4758h/rst2html5slides/doc/usage.rst

 Slide Attributes
 ================

-Slide attributes are set via rst fields declared just above the desired slide.
+Slide attributes are set via rst fields declared just **above the desired slide**.
 There is no restriction on field name or value.
 They are directly included as slide tag attributes.
 Example: